 The major leap that Alistair made was bring the control of the robot back into the usercode process, but still having multiple backends, thus allowing us to control different things (hardware, simulator, etc) from the same API.
 Instead of having loosely defined JSON schemas, going over flakey unix sockets, we now have type-checked interfaces ensuring that the data is what we expected it to be.
 Alas, it is still sort of dynamically typed, but that’s yet another thing for a future blog post.

-I spent some time working on a fork of
+I spent some time working on

 robot-api2 to implement things further, but I hit problems which this solution did not solve.